useit-consulting/wcag-mcp/README.md

 # wcag-mcp

+**WCAG MCP Server for Agentic Systems** - Powered by Official W3C Data with Full Understanding Documentation

+# wcag-mcp

-**WCAG MCP Server for Agentic Systems** - Powered by Official W3C Data
+**WCAG MCP Server for Agentic Systems** - Powered by Official W3C Data with Full Understanding Documentation

-A Model Context Protocol (MCP) server providing comprehensive access to WCAG 2.2 guidelines, techniques, glossary terms, and ACT test rules.
+A Model Context Protocol (MCP) server providing comprehensive access to WCAG 2.2 guidelines, techniques, glossary terms, and **complete Understanding documentation** for every success criterion.
 Works both locally (stdio) and remotely (Netlify Functions).

 ## Features

 - **Complete WCAG 2.2 Coverage** - All 87 success criteria with full details
+- **Full Understanding Documentation** - Intent, benefits, examples, and resources for every SC
 - **Techniques Library** - 400+ techniques (sufficient, advisory, failure patterns)
+- **Glossary** - 101 official WCAG term definitions
+- **Version Tracking** - See what's new in WCAG 2.2

+## What's New: Understanding Documentation

+This server now includes **complete Understanding documentation** parsed from the official W3C WCAG Understanding documents.
+For every success criterion, you get:

+- **Brief Summary** - Goal, what to do, and why it's important
+- **Intent** - Detailed explanation of the purpose and rationale
+- **Benefits** - Who benefits and how
+- **Examples** - Real-world examples of implementation
+- **Resources** - Curated list of tools and references

+No more following external links - everything you need is right in the MCP response!

+## Available Tools (19 total)

+## Features

+- **Complete WCAG 2.2 Coverage** - All 87 success criteria with full details
+- **Full Understanding Documentation** - Intent, benefits, examples, and resources for every SC
+- **Techniques Library** - 400+ techniques (sufficient, advisory, failure patterns)
 - **ACT Test Rules** - 87+ standardized accessibility test rules
 - **Glossary** - 101 official WCAG term definitions
 - **Version Tracking** - See what's new in WCAG 2.2

+## What's New: Understanding Documentation

+This server now includes **complete Understanding documentation** parsed from the official W3C WCAG Understanding documents.
+For every success criterion, you get:

+- **Brief Summary** - Goal, what to do, and why it's important
+- **Intent** - Detailed explanation of the purpose and rationale
+- **Benefits** - Who benefits and how
+- **Examples** - Real-world examples of implementation
+- **Resources** - Curated list of tools and references

+No more following external links - everything you need is right in the MCP response!

 ## Available Tools (23 total)